michellevit/Production-Planner/README.txt

   - Run 'docker-compose build'
   - Then run 'docker-compose up'
   * Note: it may take ~5-8 minutes for the react server to start
+- Install MySQL client tools:
+  - In the terminal, run the following command to install the MySQL client (default-mysql-client):
+    - docker exec -it production-planner-backend-1 bash
+    - apt-get update
+    - apt-get install default-mysql-client
 - Initialize the Database:
   - Run migrations for the database:
     - In the terminal, navigate to the project root directory